 Q: How does the PMIC actually control the power rails?

 A: Usually, it is done via a simple, low on-resistance MOSFET placed between the rail source and the load.
-The PMIC controls this MOSEFT and thus its resistance, similar to a load switch (see References 3 and 4).
+The PMIC controls this MOSFET and thus its resistance, similar to a load switch (see References 3 and 4).
 The PMIC manages the turn-on/off rate and timing via these MOSFETs, one per rail.

 Q: Are there different PMIC timing strategies and sequences?